Prof. Hila Shamir

-Hila Shamir is an Associate Professor at Tel-Aviv University Faculty of Law and a TraffLab PI.
+Hila Shamir is a Professor of Law at Tel-Aviv University Faculty of Law and TraffLab Principal Investigator (PI).

-Shamir is also the recipient of a Fulbright Scholarship, the EU Marie Curie Reintegration Grant, and of research grants from the Israeli Science Foundation and the Israeli Ministry of Science and Technology, and a member of the Israeli Young Academy.
-She is a co-author of the book Governance Feminism: An Introduction (Minnesota U. Press, 2018), (co-authored with Janet Halley, Prabha Kotiswaran and Rachel Rebouche).
-Their co-edited book Governance Feminism: Notes from the Field will be published in 2019.
+Shamir is also the recipient of a Fulbright Scholarship, the EU Marie Curie Reintegration Grant, the Alon Scholarship for outstanding junior faculty and of research grants from the Israeli Science Foundation and the Israeli Ministry of Science and Technology, and a member of the Israeli Young Academy.
+She is a co-author of the book Governance Feminism: An Introduction (Minnesota U. Press, 2018) and co-editor of the book Governance Feminism: Notes from the Field (Minnesota U. Press, 2019), (co-authored and co-edited with Janet Halley, Prabha Kotiswaran and Rachel Rebouche).

 Hila Shamir, The Paradox of 'Legality Temporary Migrant Worker Programs and Vulnerability to Trafficking in Prabha Kotiswaran (ed.), Cambridge University Press, 2017).
 [Full Text]

 Debbie Bernstein, Hila Shamir, Dlila Amir and Nomi Levenkron, Sex Work and Migration: The Case of Tel Aviv and Jaffa, 1918 – 2010 in SELLING SEX IN THE CITY: A GLOBAL HISTORY OF PROSTITUTION, 1600s-2000s 329 (Magaly Rodríguez García, Lex Heerma van Voss, and Elise van Nederveen Meerkerk (eds.)
 2017).
 [Full Text]